aaubs/ds24/content/m1/_index.md

 ## M1 - Applied Data Science and Machine Learning

-This module provides a condensed introduction to the “Data Science Pipeline”, introducing students to methods, techniques, and workflows in applied data analytics and machine learning, including data acquisition, preparation, analysis, visualization, and communication.
+This module provides a condensed introduction to the “Data Science Pipeline,” introducing students to methods, techniques, and workflows in applied data analytics and machine learning, including data acquisition, preparation, analysis, visualization, and communication.
+This module includes the following four main topics:
+* Introduction to Data Science
+* Rapid Prototyping
+* Unsupervised Machine Learning
+* Supervised Machine Learning

 <!---